diegopau/chattyhive-blog/config/public/wp-content/plugins/xili-dictionary/readme.txt

 Upgrading can be easily procedeed through WP admin UI or through ftp (delete previous release folder before upgrading via ftp).
 IMPORTANT - Don't forget to backup before.
 Verify you install latest version of trilogy (xili-language, xili-tidy-tags,…).
-IMPORTANT - Before updating to xili-dictionary 2.0, export all the dictionary contents in .po files foreach target langs and empty the dictionary table made by 1.4.4.

 == More infos ==

-This first beta releases are for theme's creator or designer with some knowledges in i18n.
+This releases are for theme's creator or designer with some knowledges in i18n.
+Help are more and more included inside help tabs of dashboard and each screen.

 The plugin post is frequently updated [wiki.xiligroup.org](http://wiki.xiligroup.org/index.php/Category:Xili-dictionary_plugin)